Jump to content

 Allowances like housing or transport usually don’t count in the basic gratuity calculation, and the total amount is capped at 2 years’ basic salary.

 Many employees find it useful to double-check their numbers using an online gratuity calculator designed specifically for the UAE rules — especially when dealing with join/leave dates and different contract types.
-These tools help you avoid surprises and make sure you know bookkeepers in san francisco what you’re legally entitled to receive from your employer when you leave.
+These tools help you avoid surprises and make sure you know kamera testen windows 10 what you’re legally entitled to receive from your employer when you leave.

-The correct way to calculate end of service benefits (EOSB) in the UAE depends mainly on the employee’s basic salary, length of service, and type of contract.
-For employees who have completed at least one year of continuous service, EOSB is calculated based on basic salary only (excluding allowances).
+The correct way to calculate end of service benefits (EOSB) in the UAE depends on the employee’s length of service and basic salary, as outlined in UAE Labour Law.
+For employees with at least one year of continuous service, gratuity is calculated based on the last basic salary (excluding allowances).
+Typically, you receive 21 days’ basic pay for each of the first 5 years, and 30 days’ basic pay for each additional year, with a maximum cap of two years’ total salary.

 Join the conversation